crystal-lang/heroku-buildpack-crystal/README.md

 > If you wish to continue development yourself, we recommend you fork it.
 > We can also arrange to transfer ownership.
 >
-> If you have further question, please ask on https://forum.crystal-lang.org
+> If you have further questions, please reach out on on https://forum.crystal-lang.org
+> or crystal@manas.tech

 # Crystal Heroku Buildpack